Jason2Brownlee/blog/content/posts/q3test-bots.md

 ```

-Finally, I created a Geocities site to document all my findings and shared the link on Usenet:
+Finally, I created a Geocities site to document all my findings for how to get bots working and how to configure them correctly, and shared the link on Usenet:

 ```text
 What do you think?, 4 Nov 1999